azer/homepage/posts/2017-01-23-a-pin-factory-and-happy-hacking-linux.md

 And you don’t even need a fancy hardware for this.
 I recycled an old desktop computer and turned into my development workspace within 30 minutes, and already built bunch of stuff in a few days.
 Even though it’s an old computer, it works faster and I get stuff faster than what I can in an OSX, because it’s tweaked to get the exact job done the most efficient way possible.

-You’ll find the programs that comes with default Happy Hacking Linux setup to never get slower.
-They’ll work like an old-school Casio watch, will last forever and never stop working, because they are not made for turning you to a consumer, they are made for helping you.
+Happy Hacking Linux aims to be long-lasting, it comes with lightweight programs that don't get slower by time.
+Your computer will work like an old-school Casio watch; it will last for long time and won't stop working randomly because it'll be running a system that aims to help people, not to turn people to consumers.

 [Check it out](http://kodfabrik.com/happy-hacking-linux), give it a try, and [let me know how it goes](https://twitter.com/afrikaradyo).